jgkwak95/jgkwak95.github.io/_pages/about.md

 ---
 <figure style="width: 50%;margin-bottom: 0px;margin-top: 0px"> <img src="{{ site.url }}{{ site.baseurl }}/images/jgkwak2.jpg" alt=""> </figure>
 ### About
 *I am a PhD student at Dept. of Electrical Engineering, Korea University, under the supervision of Prof. Hanseok Ko.
-My research interests include Computer Vision and Graphics, specifically, 3D-aware Generative Models, Digital Human, Neural Rendering, 3D Reconstruction, Image Transaltion and Multi-modal Learning.
+My research interests include 3D-aware Generation, Neural Rendering, AR/VR, Neural Fields, Generative Models and Multi-modal Learning.
 I also received the B.S and M.S degrees in School of Electrical Engineering at Korea University in 2018 and 2020, respectively.*

 ***New)*** *I will join Prof. [Kwang Moo Yi](https://www.cs.ubc.ca/~kmyi/)'s Research Group at Dept. of Computer Science, The University of British Columbia (UBC) as a Visiting Student Researcher, focusing on 3D Neural Representation and 3D-aware Generative Models.
 (Jun.
 2023 - Nov.
 2023)*